-Please refer to the TAK-954 Investigator's Brochure for complete information on the investigational product and the most recent itraconazole product insert for the appropriate region.
+Please refer to the TAK-954 Investigator's Brochure for complete information on the investigational product.

 This trial will be conducted in compliance with the protocol, Good Clinical Practice (GCP), and the applicable regulatory requirement(s).

 4.2 Rationale for the Proposed Trial